SlowlyFire/SlowlyFire/README.md

 ### Hi there 👋

 - ✌️ My name is **Gal Giladi**, 28 years old, lives in Israel, Ramat-Gan.
--  :guardsman: military commander on reserves (Seren).
+-  :guardsman: Military commander on reserves (Seren).
 - :books: I’m currently learning **Computer-Science in Bar-Ilan University, third year**.
 - :muscle: Working at **Citi innovation lab TLV** as a security guard.
 - 🤔 Looking for a **full stack** software developer job.